cloud-apim/otoroshi-plugin-moesif/readme.md

 # Cloud APIM Moesif otoroshi plugin

 ## Prerequisites
-In order to use the 'Moesif' plugin you have to enable the 'ApiKey' plugin on the route.
+In order to use the 'Moesif' plugin you have to enable the `Apikeys` plugin on the route.

+Firstly, go to your otoroshi UI.

+Select your route(s) and add the `Apikeys` plugin.

-The 'Moesif' plugin will read the apikey informations using a json path.
+The `Moesif` plugin will read the apikey informations using a json path.

 Then, you need to link the customer_key and company_key fields to a specific property of your apikey to specify which customer is using the route with his apikey.